 There can be some nutritional losses during some methods of processing, especially of some of the labile micronutrients like potassium and vitamin C.

 Some food additives may have links to causing adverse reactions and there is a lot of negativity about E numbers.
 There are particular concerns regarding some food colours and preservatives causing urticaria and hyperactivity implying that they have almost drug-like effects!
 There is legislation regarding some artificial colourants and preservatives (including benzoates).
 Indeed, some people are affected so much that they follow benzoate-free or azo-free diets.

 During blending and mixing of food, there is a risk of cross contamination with other foods: this can be a potential danger to people with food allergies.
-Plus processing requires strict regulation and, in some cases, unwanted ingredients may slip through (eg the horse meat scandal).
+As a result food labelling laws are put in place to ensure this is made clear and visible to the consumer.
+Plus processing requires strict regulation and, in some cases, unwanted ingredients may slip through and not be present on the label (eg the horse meat scandal).
 There is also a risk of contaminants from machinery like plastic and metals; so there’s strict legislation in place to ensure that the risk of contamination is minimal.